Skip to content

 • Always Define Default Output: Provide fallback for unclear cases to prevent pipeline failures.

-• List All Decision Outputs: Include all possible routing targets in the decision_outputs list.
+• List All Decision Outputs: Include all possible routing targets in the nodes list.

 • Structure Descriptions Clearly: Use headings, lists, and clear formatting to organize routing criteria.